Coronavirus testing in Helsinki

-Vuosaari, Mosaiikkitori 2 (9lives)
+Vuosaari, Kahvikuja (9lives)

 You get tested by booking an appointment.
 You get the necessary information by SMS after you have filled in the symptom assessment on Omaolo and have been asked to get tested.
 If necessary, you can cancel the appointment through the link in the SMS.

 The assigned test time is an estimate, please be prepared to wait.
 When queuing for testing, wear a face mask and keep adequate safe distances from others.